 Other theme parks to consider include Odaiba’s Legoland, Moominvalley, Hanayashiki (a classic amusement park and the oldest in Japan) and KidZania, an interactive city where kids can try out being a grown-up by “working” various jobs and then spending their hard-earned money.

-Crossover attractions that will appeal to both children and their parents in Tokyo include a trip to the Ghibli Museum (introduce your kids to Studio Ghibli films before you arrive in Japan, so that they recognise the characters), an afternoon in one of Akihabara’s sense-obliterating arcades, a morning staring wide-eyed at giant crabs and blowfish at the lively fish market (currently moving to a new location), perusing the hyper-cute boutiques of eccentric Harajuku and watching a sumo wrestling match.
+Crossover attractions that will appeal to both children and their parents in Tokyo include a trip to the Ghibli Museum (introduce your kids to Studio Ghibli films before you arrive in Japan, so that they recognise the characters), an afternoon in one of Akihabara’s sense-obliterating arcades, a morning staring wide-eyed at giant crabs and blowfish at the lively fish market, perusing the hyper-cute boutiques of eccentric Harajuku and watching a sumo wrestling match.